pfsense/docs/source/general/can-i-sell-pfsense.rst

 Using the pfSense Name and Logo
 -------------------------------

-The “pfSense” name and logo are trademarks of `Electric Sheep Fencing, LLC <http://electricsheepfencing.com/>`__.
+The "pfSense" name and logo are trademarks of `Electric Sheep Fencing, LLC <http://electricsheepfencing.com/>`__.

 The pfSense software source code is open source and covered by the